 - Do this several times a day if possible, or at least once daily.

-Sometimes doing all the above does not cut it because your condition demands a much more potent treatment.
+Sometimes using bentonite clay for toenail fungus does not cut it because your condition demands a much more potent treatment.

 I’ve heard of this toenail fungus supplement that is a purifying Vietnamese fungus tonic that has shown some amazing results that uses a formulation of curcumin, Cat’s Claw, garlic, Quercetin, pomegranate or olive.